The Truth Behind the Most Common Medicare Myths

 Is Medicare Part B required by law?
 Part B gives you the option to enroll, but delaying Part B enrollment unless you have creditable coverage can lead to serious financial consequences.

 Reality: False, false, and false.
 Don’t get us wrong; Medicare Parts A and B offer excellent coverage and will take care of many of your hospital and medical bills.
 It rarely provides everything a patient needs, however.
 Instead, you’ll want to factor in additional costs for the following services:

 - Long-term care

 Reality: This is false, beginning on January 1, 2021.
 Before then, patients with ESRD couldn’t sign up for Medicare Advantage.
-The change is one of several for 2021, and means that ESRD patients can take advantage of the out-of-pocket maximums that many MA plans offer while still paying the same prices for the critical services they need.
+The change is one of several Medicare changes for 2021, and means that ESRD patients can take advantage of the out-of-pocket maximums that many Medicare Advantage Part C plans offer while still paying the same prices for the critical services they need.

 Reality: Sorry to burst your bubble, but this is false.
 What Medicare is free?
 Well, there’s a good chance you’ll receive at least a portion of your coverage at no charge; if you worked at least 10 years, you’re probably eligible for no-cost Medicare Part A coverage.

 Part B and Part D both have a monthly premium.
 Most Medicare Advantage plans bundle Part A, Part B, Part D., and provide options that Original Medicare doesn’t.

 Reality: False; Part A and Part B are different policies.
 Part A covers hospital bills and is usually available at no cost if you worked 10 or more years.
 If you worked less than 10 years, you may have a Part A monthly premium.
 Part B, also known as medical coverage, is income-based and comes with its own monthly payment — no matter how long you worked.